It was very well planned. The guide was very organized and considerate, listening to our input and always offering us choices.

-Other Info: Kids staying in a room with their adult(s) receive a lower price of $1,998 - not combinable with alumni discounts.
+Kids staying in a room with their adult(s) receive a 15% discount (not combinable with alumni discounts).

-This trip is appropriate for kids ages 5 - 16.
-Those under 8 can ride ponies instead of horses.Book this Tour
+> This trip is appropriate for kids ages 5 - 16.
+Those under 8 can participate in a different hands on horse experience.Book this Tour

 - Swim and soak in natural hot springs